the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward.md

 Pending on the particular focus of the position, you would need a more technical/ICT background, knowledge of discipline specific matters or experience with advising and policy construction.
 Soft skills are important in the advisory/policy roles, as you need to..

 The “Towards FAIR data stewardship as profession” report (Scholtens, S., Jetten, M., Böhmer, J., Staiger, Ch., Slouwerhof, I., Van der Geest, M. & Van Gelder, C.W.G.
 (2019, October 3).
 Final report: Towards FAIR data steward as profession for the lifesciences.
-Report of a ZonMw funded collaborative approach built on existing expertise. http://doi.org/10.5281/zenodo.3474789) concluded that there are eight compentency areas that of importance to Data Stewards:
+Report of a ZonMw funded collaborative approach built on existing expertise. http://doi.org/10.5281/zenodo.3474789) concluded that there are eight competency areas that of importance to Data Stewards:
-1. policy/strategy
-2. compliance
-3. alignment with FAIR
-4. services
+1. Policy/strategy: designing or raising awareness of research data management policies and regulations
+2. Compliance: advise on how to confer to research data management policies and regulations
+3. Facilitating FAIR/recommended research data management practices
+4. Services: propose, implement and monitor data management services and improve work processes
-5. infrastructure
+5. Data infrastructure: identify requirements for infrastructure and tools
-6. knowledge management
-7. network
+6. Knowledge management: identify the level of research data management knowledge and skills
+7. Network and communication: set up networks to increase awareness and participate in (inter)national research data management networks
-8. data archiving
+8. Data sharing: archiving and publishing

+Next to these specific areas coordination of work and development of soft skills may be important.

-Generally, Data Stewards aquire these skills through learning-on-the-job, which is facilitated by existing networks (such as the [Research Data Alliance](https://www.rd-alliance.org/), and the [DTL-Data Stewards Interest Group](https://www.dtls.nl/about/community/interest-groups/data-stewards-interest-group/), and [Research Data Access & Preservation](https://rdapassociation.org/)) and sharing experiences with peers, learning discipline specific skills, joining community activities and personal/professional development.
+Generally, Data Stewards acquire these skills through learning-on-the-job, which is facilitated by existing networks (such as the [Research Data Alliance](https://www.rd-alliance.org/), and the [DTL-Data Stewards Interest Group](https://www.dtls.nl/about/community/interest-groups/data-stewards-interest-group/), and [Research Data Access & Preservation](https://rdapassociation.org/)) and sharing experiences with peers, learning discipline specific skills, joining community activities and personal/professional development.
 Examples of collaborative efforts are the '[23 Things: Support for Research Data](https://doi.org/10.5281/zenodo.3465896)' that provides a good overview of helpful resources for Data Stewards and ...
-As the research culture adapts to (inter)national changes, so too have the skills of the Data Steward have to be continously updated.
+As the research culture adapts to (inter)national changes, so too have the skills of the Data Steward have to be continuously updated.

 Ref to the Dutch profiles that have just been set up.